robertrekefors/slm/README.md

 the project fulfills all requirements stated in the lab instructions.
 License

-This project was developed for academic purposes as part of the Bachelor Programming Course (Lab 5).
+This project was developed for academic purposes as part of Programming techniques II (Lab 5).
 No external libraries or pre-trained models were used.